Analysis | How the Senate parliamentarian could make or break Democrats’ spending bill

 It’s the nonpartisan rule keeper of the Senate.
 “She’s essentially an umpire,” said Donald Ritchie, a former Senate historian.
 “She doesn’t write the rules, she enforces them.”

 This is not an easy job, even in less partisan times.
-The Senate rules are old — like 18th-century old.
+The Senate rules are old — like 18th century old.
 In addition, senators have layered on centuries of precedent that sometimes contradict the rules.
 There’s actually a big, thick book of precedents in the Senate.
 It’s the parliamentarian’s job to untangle all this and advise senators in a nonpartisan way during legislative battles on what they can and can’t do.

 Ritchie said that for the first century or so, the vice president, in his role as the president of the Senate, was the parliamentarian.
 But in the 1930s, there was a Senate clerk who knew the rules so well that the vice president decided to make him the official rules keeper.